ome/ome-contributing/OMEROfigure.rst

 #.
 Select multiple images with different channel counts.

    - |C| that channel toggle buttons and channel sliders are not shown.

+#.
+Finally, export to PDF & TIFF
+   - |C| that layout corresponds to web UI, rendering settings, LUTs, Invert etc look right.
+   - |C| that each page of multi-page figure has correct panels, labels & scalebars.

 Preview Tab - Zoom, pan & rotation